-- •Disassemble the original equipment front brakes: - Raise the front wheels off the ground and support the front suspension according to the vehicle manufacturer's instructions.

-Remove the front wheels and completely disassemble the stock brake system down to the bare spindles.

-- •Remove any nicks or burrs on the spindle mount faces that may interfere with the installation of the new brake components. - •Clean and de-grease the spindles.
+- •Disassemble the original equipment front brakes: - Raise the front wheels off the ground and support the front suspension according to the vehicle manufacturer's instructions. - Remove the front wheels and completely disassemble the stock brake system down to the bare spindles.
+Save the Original Equipment Manufacturer's (OEM) spindle nuts and nut locks (if any). - •Remove any nicks or burrs on the spindle mount faces that may interfere with the installation of the new brake components. - •Clean and de-grease the spindles and saved components.

-Figure 3.
-Wheel Clearance Diagram